onnx/onnx/docs/Operators.md

 ### <a name="Shape"></a><a name="shape">**Shape**</a>

   Takes a tensor as input and outputs an 1D int64 tensor containing the shape of the input tensor.
-  Optional attributes start and end can be used to compute a slice of the input tensor's shape.
+  Optional attributes `start` and `end` can be used to compute a slice of the input tensor's shape.
+  Optional attribute `axes` can be used to extract the extents of a subset of axes from the input tensor's shape.
+  Usage of attributes `start` and `end` is incompatible with usage of `axes`.
   If start axis is omitted, the slice starts from axis 0.
   The end axis, if specified, is exclusive (and the returned value will not include the size of that axis).
   If the end axis is omitted, the axes upto the last one will be included.